programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 Free software
 ==============

-Many tasks of the EAS are carried out with source-open free software, Especially with ImageMagick (image processing), MPlayer/FFmpeg (video recognition and conversion), OpenOffice.org (Office Conversion), the PostgreSQL database server, and the Apache Web server.
+Many tasks of the EAS are carried out with source-open free software, especially with ImageMagick (image processing), MPlayer/FFmpeg (video recognition and conversion), OpenOffice.org (Office Conversion), the PostgreSQL database server, and the Apache Web server.